 What is a power purchase agreement?

-- The customer buys renewable power from one of our renewable assets.
+- The customer buys renewable power and certificates from one of our renewable assets.

-- Certificates (REGOs/GoOs) support your scope 2 GHG reporting.
+- Certificates support your scope 2 GHG (greenhouse gas emissions) reporting.

-While it’s possible to buy certificates to cover your normal energy supply, the price for these certificates is as volatile as the energy market it represents.
+A PPA offers long-term budget certainty that can’t be achieved by purchasing certificates that aren’t attached to a PPA.
+The price of buying certificates to cover your normal energy supply is as volatile as the energy market it represents.
 By contrast, a PPA linked to one of Ørsted’s generating assets fixes the price of every certified MWh we supply to you, so you know exactly what you’ll be spending on your green power supply for the next decade or more.

 With Ørsted’s operational and upcoming renewable energy projects we can structure long-term offtake agreements to match your demand and renewable energy goals.